1tux/1tux.github.io/_posts/2022-08-28-Abstraction.md

 Could we understand biological computations without biology?
 It might seem that biology is crucial for understanding how information processing in the brain works.
 An analogy that is used often is of a cloud, whose properties are derived from the electrical/chemical properties of each water drop.
 By combining these drops, some new properties emerge.
 A single drop of water must be studied closely in order to understand what emerges and how it occurs.

 In contrast, this analogy is similar to a magnifying glass which only explores what is visible and is incompatible with what we know about computation.
 Computer science teaches us that algorithms are completely separate from implementations.
-In the next post…
+In the next post we will further discuss computation…

 > The selection of the appropriate model system for a specific problem is one of the greatest strategic decisions one makes within biology - Eric R. Kandel

-#### Epilogue
+### Epilogue
 Dougles Hofstadter (Godel, Escher, Bach author) makes a similar argument against the biological monopoly over brain studies:

 "Analogously, a brain is a thinking machine, and if we’re interested in understanding what thinking is, we don’t want to focus on the trees (or their leaves!) at the expense of the forest.
 The big picture will become clear only when we focus on the brain’s large-scale architecture, rather than doing ever more fine-grained analyses of its building blocks." ("I am a Strange Loop", Douglas Hofstader)